Encryption

 - Upload Part - Copy

-When using SSE-C, please be aware that the ETag is not the MD5 sum of the object data.
+When using SSE-C, be aware that the ETag is not the MD5 sum of the object data.

 Examples: